Pink Fairies: Paul Rudolph incarnation, 1969–1972

-Their music was upbeat good-time rock and roll, often jamming on the Beatles' "Tomorrow Never Knows", the Ventures' "Walk, Don't Run", "Ghost Riders in the Sky" and other standards.
+The Fairies' music was upbeat good-time rock and roll, often jamming on the Beatles' "Tomorrow Never Knows", the Ventures' "Walk, Don't Run", "Ghost Riders in the Sky" and other standards.
 Their sets climaxed with the lengthy "Uncle Harry's Last Freakout", essentially an amalgam of old Deviants riffs that included extended guitar and double drum solos.
 They were closely associated with the UK underground, being based in the Ladbroke Grove scene and playing festivals, benefits, and free concerts.
 The band had strong connections with Farren's hometown Worthing, playing gigs for the Worthing Workshop.
 These included an appearance on a float in the Worthing Rotary Club Carnival Procession and a free open-air concert in Beach House Park.
 Playing for free in June 1970 outside the Bath Festival, they encountered another Ladbroke Grove based band, Hawkwind, who shared similar interests in music and recreational activities.
 A friendship developed which would lead to the two bands becoming running partners and performing as Pinkwind.
 Sensationalist coverage in the (Mick Farren edited) International Times solidified their rebel reputation.

 Polydor Records commissioned the group to record a single, "The Snake" backed with "Do It", and were happy enough with the results to offer the group an album contract.
 The debut album Never Never Land was released in 1971.
 It featured live favourites "Uncle Harry's Last Freakout" and "Do It".
 An appearance at 1971's Glastonbury Fair led to them being given one side of the Glastonbury Fayre various artists triple album.
 In July 1971, Twink left to travel to Morocco.
 The band continued as a three-piece, occasionally augmented by former the Move bassist Trevor Burton on guitar.
 They released their second album What a Bunch of Sweeties in 1972, which featured some contributions from Burton.
 On the album's release and with a promotional tour pending Rudolph departed, going on to play on albums for Robert Calvert and Brian Eno.
 He would eventually replace Lemmy in Hawkwind.